algolia/react-element-to-jsx-string/README.md

   If false, functions bodies are replaced with `function noRefCheck() {}`.

+**options.functionValue: string or function, default undefined**

+  Replaces the function body with a provided function or string value.

+  Must be used in conjunction with `showFunctions`.

 **options.tabStop: number, default 2**

   Provide a different number of columns for indentation.